Information for exempt organizations' tax preparers

 • Form 990-T, Unrelated Business Income Tax Return

-Exempt Organizations professionals are NOT required to obtain a PTIN to prepare certain forms specifically listed Notice 2011-6 including, but not limited to the following:
+Exempt Organizations professionals are not required to obtain a PTIN to prepare certain forms specifically listed Notice 2011-6 including, but not limited to the following:

 • Form SS-4, Application for Employer Identification Number